forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

-# Transmission Distribution across Individuals
+# Individual Susceptibility and Transmission

+## Summary
+Population groups with an adequate and in form immune system in the lungs mostly get mild diseases and are less infectious, these includes young people and especially children.
+For children Covid is no more or even less dangerous than other respiratory viruses.
+* [Transmission Distribution](#transmission-distribution): The transmission and spread varies across people: 20% are responsible for 80% of the infections.
+People from 5 to 29 years are less likely to get severely sick and transmit Covid less.
+* [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
+In schools if there were many infected this is mostly due to super spreading teachers and not children infecting each other.

+## Relevance
-Knowing how transmissions are distributed, helps to set and fine-tune control measures if the measures are  needed:
+Knowing how transmissions are distributed, helps to set and fine-tune control measures. *If measures are necessary*.
 * Measures can few for those contributing few to the spread: children are not the carriers of the Covid spread and thus measures should not target them.
-* People with higher R values can be offered better control measures: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.
+* People with higher R values can be offered better control options: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.

-> In my opinion, the actions for people with inherently higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.
+> In my opinion, the actions for people with higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.

-> I am aware of the fact that many (governments, doctors, parliaments, citizens) around the world assume that currently available 'mRNA' and 'Adeno-virus-with-spike' vaccines are risk free and provide a useful protection against transmission.
-Even though no scientifically rigorous analyses are available proofing a useful transmission reduction for the delta variant [to my knowledge], a reduced transmission and susceptibility is assumed and taken as a reason to restrict elementary rights and the freedom in varying degrees for those not vaccinated.

-> It is scientific task to determine the properties/features that predicts whether someone is more or less likely to be infectious.
-One such feature is being vaccinated.
-  >> whether it provides a useful protection against transmission is unclear (to my judgement).
-> Another scientific question is, which vaccines are safe.

-> Relevant moral questions are (some go fare beyond the above considerations):
-> * Whether there should be restrictions for those being more likely infectious.
-> * The relations between opening the windows  / keeping distance / wearing a mask / living healthily or unhealthily / getting vaccinated / removable chip implant /being young or old.
-> * Who can say or has the right to say  something is safe, good or useful for somebody.
-> * How and by who, how fast and which risks are estimated and weighted.
-> * On different beliefs and world views.

-> This is about *the present situation and the near future* and neither about the past nor the fare future.
-Sometimes historical comparisons are made.
-I think comparisons fall short and are not helpful for an unbiased and rational discussion.
-E.g. in the middle ages the knowledge of natural sciences and medicine especially was less and causal connections and a fundamental understanding was often missing.
-Situations around the fascist regimes in Europe in the 30s and 40s were also fundamentally different.

 ### Infector Distribution